d-ramasamy/Data-Science-Notebook-Development-Task/README.md

 * Dataset: https://www.kaggle.com/zillow/zecon

-* Raw data files: ‘data/data_dictionary.csv', 'data/city_time_series.csv', 'data/cities_crosswalk.csv'
+* Raw data files: ‘data/data_dictionary.csv', 'data/cities_crosswalk.csv'
+  and
+  'western_states_time_series.csv' (separately provided by us)

 * A description of the variables can be found in: ‘data_dictionary.csv'